 Why Project RED Van🩸?

-Did you know that more than 1 in 3 Canadian girls and women report they have occasionally needed to lie about being on their period or hide a menstrual product when using a washroom (while having their period) and 19% report they do so regularly!
+Did you know that more than 1 in 3 Canadian girls and women report they have occasionally needed to lie about being on their period or hide a menstrual product when using a washroom during their menstrual cycle?
+Shockingly, 19% report they do so regularly!
+Research shows that nearly two-thirds of people who menstruate in Canada, which is about half our population, miss work or school due to period poverty.
+Period poverty refers to the lack of proper menstrual products like pads and tampons, as well as the menstrual cycle education needed to use them effectively.
+Many individuals are simply unable to afford these essential products.

-For school-aged menstruators, not having access to period products can mean missing class or being distracted in lessons.
-This can be uncomfortable and embarrassing.
-Having poor access to period products can force individuals to use resources like toilet paper, socks, or rags in the place of period products.
-Young people are dependent on the adults in their lives to provide access to what they need...
+For school-aged menstruators, the absence of access to period products can lead to missing classes or being distracted during lessons, causing discomfort and embarrassment.
+Poor access to menstrual health resources can force individuals to use alternatives like toilet paper, socks, or rags instead of proper period products.
+Young people rely on the adults in their lives to provide the necessary support and access.

-Project RED Van is dedicated to addressing menstrual health for students by raising awareness through education and support, and normalizing the conversations to break the stigma and end the shame around periods.
+Project RED Van is dedicated to enhancing menstrual health for students by raising awareness through education and support, while normalizing conversations to break the stigma and end the shame surrounding periods.
+We strive to provide period education that empowers students to speak about their experiences and learn how to manage their menstrual health with confidence.
+Our initiatives, including youth symposiums, aim to create a supportive environment where everyone has access to the products they need.

 Learn more